LUSAKA AND BEYOND

 - Zambian people are proud of their culture and tradition and passionate about sharing it

-- Rural Health Week: To understand the challenges of delivering healthcare in a rural setting, spend a week with a rural community and working in a district hospital
+- Rural Health Week: To understand the challenges of delivering healthcare in a rural setting, spend a week with a rural community and in a local hospital

 TEAM AND ACCOMMODATION